Cuisine of Antebellum America: Influences

 Antebellum American cuisine was heavily influenced by British and Western European cuisines.
-Savory puddings and pies from British cuisine were more common in those days, but American preference for sweet pudding and pie continued to evolve during the 19th century, until these dishes became standard desserts instead of savory courses.
+Savory puddings and pies from British cuisine were more common in those days, but preferences for sweet pudding and pie continued to evolve during the 19th century, until these dishes became standard desserts instead of savory courses.
 West African dishes, ingredients and cooking techniques were part of the culinary traditions of this era as well, and the cooking for slave-owning families was usually done by skilled slaves.

-Due to an abundance of vegetation and land for meat, Americans’ diet was more healthful and varied than that of their British counterparts.
 By the eve of the Revolution, the average American soldier stood 5 feet, 8 inches, several inches taller than the average British soldier.

 French chefs first arrived at New Orleans in the early 1800s, deeply influencing the cuisine of that city.
-There were other sources of French influence too; the travels of Thomas Jefferson and other Americans who brought back a taste for French food, and the French chefs hired by New York City luxury hotels in the first half of the 19th-century.
-French chefs travelled as far as the San Francisco Bay Area during the California Gold Rush, catering to miners who coveted the rich lifestyle that French cuisine had come to symbolize.
+There were other sources of French influence too; the travels of Thomas Jefferson and other Americans who brought back a taste for French food, and the French chefs hired by New York City luxury hotels in the first half of the 19th century.
+French chefs travelled as far as the San Francisco Bay Area during the California Gold Rush, catering to miners who coveted the rich lifestyle that French cuisine came to symbolize.

 However, the attraction to French food was not the mainstream of American society.
 The disdain for "fancy French cooking" in American society was significant enough to influence the Presidential campaign in the 1840 election in which the Whig candidate William Henry Harrison was touted as living on "raw beef and salt" while a simultaneous smear campaign was launched against Martin Van Buren who was known to have a taste for French cuisine.
 The French custom of a la carte meal service was viewed as undemocratic in comparison to sharing meals between guests.
 When the New York Hotel opened in 1844, the hotel's decision to serve meals a la carte was answered by criticism by local newspapers.
 Offering people different food at different prices, the papers argued, was an attack on the foundations of the Republic.
 Nat P. Willis of the Weekly Mirror wrote, "The public table is the tangible republic – the only thing palpable and agreeable that we have to show, in common life, as republican."

 French influence on American cuisine grew more exaggerated in the Gilded Age that followed the Civil War.
 American national cuisine in the Antebellum era reflected the tastes of "Republican virtue" as a culinary ethos in contrast with European and post-war extravagance, which was more ostentatious and decadent than the foodways of the Antebellum age.